Services at Newcastle Cathedral

 10.00 am Sundays

 This is the principal service of the week, when the Cathedral community gathers together around the altar to celebrate the Holy Communion, recalling the Last Supper which Jesus shared with his friends on the night before he died, in which he told them to break bread together and to share the cup of wine in remembrance of him.
 Hymns are sung, in term time the Choir sings a setting of parts of the service, there are bible readings, a sermon and prayers before we share the sacrament together.
-Mainly modern language is uses.
+Mainly modern language is used.
 This service lasts approximately 75 minutes.

 4.00 pm Sundays during term time